mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ### CRUD

 #### Creating
+Before a new record is created, be sure you have syncronized your model with the database.
+In order to do this, load the merb console with:

+     merb -i

+Then migrate your Post model with:

+    Post.auto_migrate!

 To create a new record, just call the method create on a model and pass it your attributes.